forward-blockchain/qlkit-routing-example/README.md

 When a tab is selected, the parser asks the server for the child component's data then the selected tab is rendered.

-_Note that changing tabs changes the URL hash to match the tab, and refreshing the URL with a hash correctly navigates to the appropriate tab_
+_Note that changing tabs changes the URL hash to match the tab, and refreshing the URL with a hash correctly navigates to the appropriate tab._

 ### Parsing